-The articles are published under Creative Commons CC-BY license (http://creativecommons.org/licenses/by/4.0/deed.cs).
-Copyright and publishing rights remain to authors.
-By submitting a manuscript to the journal expresses the author the will to publish his/her manuscript in the journal Psychology and its contexts and at the same time he/she expresses the consent to the publication of the manuscript under the Creative Commons license CC-BY.
+The contributions are published under the Creative Commons CC-BY license (http://creativecommons.org/licenses/by/4.0/deed.cs), and the authors retain the copyright and publishing rights.
+By submitting a manuscript to the Psychology and its Contexts journal, the author expresses their will to have it published in the journal and their consent with the publication of the manuscript under the Creative Commons CC-BY license.

 Empirical articles should follow this structure:

 Represents a brief summary of the article.
 It is written in the third person and the range should not exceed 15 lines, i.e. 900 characters.
 The text for the abstract should be delivered in Czech or Slovak (or in English for English articles).
 Abstract is supplemented by 3–6 keywords.

 Extended English abstract:

 Each paper must be accompanied by a self-explanatory extended English abstract of about 3,000 to 4,000 characters (including spaces), written in the third person.